cass-community/cass-community.github.io/_working-groups/README.md

 *Reporting expectations* are likely to be things like Quarterly, Seminannual, Annual, as appropriate to the topic.
 The by-laws require annual review of working groups by the Steering Committee, so that would be the longest cycle.

-*Charter approval status* should be either "Provisional" or "Approved" and should also mention the date of that status.
-For example `Provisional, since 2024-09-17`.
+*Charter approval status* should be either "Provisional", "Active", or "Retired"

+*Status date* should be the date (in ISO 8601 format) of the last approval action -- when the working group was started as Provisional, or when it was last reviewed by the Steering Committee (as required by the by-laws).
+When a working group is retired, the status date should reflect the date of that retirement.

 ## `chair` *(list)*